 In November 2014, the Centre merged with the Institute for Criminal Policy Research, based in the School of Law at Birkbeck, University of London.
 ICPR and Birkbeck provide a setting in which the research, dissemination and consultancy activities of the Centre will be pursued and further developed.

-At ICPR, Helen Fair and Roy Walmsley will continue to produce the World Prison Brief and associated publications, under the direction of Dr Jessica Jacobson, Co-Director of ICPR.
-Frank Warburton will oversee ongoing ICPS consultancy.
+At ICPR, Helen Fair and Roy Walmsley continue to produce the World Prison Brief and associated publications, under the direction of Dr Jessica Jacobson, Co-Director of ICPR.
+Frank Warburton oversees ongoing international prisons consultancy.